flexlixrup/TranslateKitSDK/README.md

 ### Core Strings & Category-Specific Extensions

-To keep TranslateKit lightweight while providing comprehensive coverage, the 1,000+ pre-localized strings are organized into two tiers:
+To keep TranslateKit lightweight while providing comprehensive coverage, the 2,000+ pre-localized strings are organized into two tiers:

 1. **Core Strings (250+):**
    Included in the base `TranslateKit` package, these strings are commonly used across all kinds of apps, making them universally applicable.

-2. **Category-Specific Extensions (~50 per category):**
+2. **Category-Specific Extensions (~100 per category):**
-   Each of the **27 App Store categories** has an additional module with strings tailored to that category.
+   Each of the **26 App Store categories** has an additional module with strings tailored to that category.
 For example:
    - **Finance apps:** `import TranslateKitFinance`
    - **Productivity apps:** `import TranslateKitProductivity`
    - **Health & Fitness apps:** `import TranslateKitHealthAndFitness`

    These modules also include the core strings, so you only need to import the one matching your app category.

-With this modular approach, TranslateKit remains lightweight, adding only ~1MB to your app, making it suitable for any project—big or small.
+With this modular approach, TranslateKit remains lightweight, adding only ~1MB to your app, making it suitable for any project – big or small.

 ## Swift Package Usage